 City Comparison

-Prince William County vs Tysons: Which is right for your family?
+Prince William County vs Tysons: How they compare

 Prince William County offers the most house per dollar in Northern Virginia, anchored by Quantico Marine Corps Base, the I-66 and I-95 commuter corridors, and master-planned communities in Gainesville, Haymarket, and Bristow.
 Tysons is Northern Virginia's largest business district and an increasingly walkable residential community.
 Both are strong options, but the details matter.
 Here is how they compare across price, schools, commute, taxes, walkability, and safety.